2016 European Ladies' Team Championship: Teams

-Other participating teams

 Winners

 Five times champions Spain lead the opening 36-hole qualifying competition, with a score of 10 over par 730, one stroke ahead of team Norway.

 Individual leader in the 36-hole stroke-play competition was Maria Parra Luque, Spain, with a score of 4 under par 140, one stroke ahead of Antonia Eberhard, Germany.

 Team England won the championship, beating Spain 4–3 in the final and earned their ninth title and first since 1993.
 Six of the seven matches in the final went to the 18th hole.
 The championship was decided when, Solheim Cup-player to be, Bronte Law, England, sank the winning putt on the 18th green in her singles match against Ainhoa Olarra Mujika, Spain.

 Team Germany earned third place, beating Switzerland 4–2 in the bronze match.